-Wondering about Israeli couscous or how to cook it?
+Are you wondering about Israeli couscous and how to cook it?
 If you already love couscous, or, you're just curious about exploring different whole grains and foods from around the world, here's what you need to know about Israeli couscous, also called pearl couscous.

 What is Israeli Couscous?

 Israeli couscous, also called pearl couscous, is similar to regular couscous in that it's a small, whole grain-like food made from semolina or wheat flour.
 While I've always seen it labeled as Israeli couscous, others might know it as "pearl couscous," "Jerusalem couscous," or, as it is known in Israel, "ptitim."
 Bob's Red Mill, one commonly known brand, labels their Israeli couscous product "Natural pearl couscous."

 So, what does Israeli couscous taste like?
 Because of its size, Israeli couscous has a slightly chewy texture, similar to barley, and, because it's toasted, it has a slightly savory flavor.
 Like regular couscous and other whole grains, however, Israeli couscous is rather bland without much of a strong flavor on its own and needs to be prepared with seasonings, spices, sauces or fresh herbs.
 Scroll down for some preparation and recipe ideas.

 Because Israeli couscous is made from wheat flour, it is not a gluten-free food, though it is vegetarian and vegan.
 Israeli couscous also has a low glycemic index, making it a healthy and high-fiber food.

 How to Cook Israeli or Pearl Couscous